rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-okta-saml.md

 > **Using TLS?**
 >
-> If the certificate used by the OpenLDAP server is self-signed or not from a recognized certificate authority, make sure have at hand the CA certificate (concatenated with any intermediate certificates) in PEM format.
-You will have to paste in this certificate during the configuration so that Rancher is able to validate the certificate chain.
+> If the certificate used by the OpenLDAP server is self-signed or not from a recognized certificate authority, Rancher needs the CA certificate (concatenated with any intermediate certificates) in PEM format.
+You will have to provide this certificate during the configuration so that Rancher is able to validate the certificate chain.

 ### Configure OpenLDAP in Rancher